-6. First Wild Card Tours: FIRST= Fiction *and non-fiction* in Rather Short Takes serves as ministry not business linking authors of Christian books with readers who provide a honest review.
-The neat thing about this program is for each tour you sign up to be a part of, the FIRST team provides a HTML version of the post which includes the first chapter of the book and you can easily add your own review.
+6. First Wild Card Tours: FIRST= Fiction *and non-fiction* in Rather Short Takes serves as a ministry not business linking authors of Christian books with readers who provide an honest review.
+The neat thing about this program is for each tour you sign up to be a part of, the FIRST team provides an HTML version of the post which includes the first chapter of the book and you can easily add your own review.

 7. TLC Book Tours: Offers a quick sign up process to get on their list of tour hosts.
 The ladies with TLC typically have contacted me about books they think I may be interested in reading and we work out a specific date for me to post my review on my blog.